Skip to main content

 Ceviche

-Raw seafood (typically shrimp, fish, or a mix) marinated in lime juice with onions, tomatoes, and cilantro.
-Ecuador's version is usually more soup-like than Peruvian ceviche.
+Raw seafood, usually shrimp, fish, or a combination, cured in lime juice with onions, tomatoes, and cilantro.
+The Ecuadorian version tends to be soupier than its Peruvian cousin.

 Locro de Papa